-It is the policy of Copiah-Lincoln Community College to make available its teaching and service programs and its facilities to every qualified person.
-Copiah-Lincoln Community College does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, or other factors prohibited by law in any of its educational programs, activities, admission, or employment practices.
+Copiah-Lincoln Community College does not discriminate on the basis of race, color, religion, national origin, sex, age, disability, or other factors prohibited by law in any of its educational programs, activities, admissions, or employment practices.
+The following offices have been designated to handle inquiries and complaints regarding the non-discrimination policies of Copiah-Lincoln Community College.

-All complaints in regard to Title IX directives should be made to the Title IX Coordinator, Dr. Brenda Orr at P.O.
-Box 649, Wesson, MS 39191, (601) 643-8671.
+Questions, complaints, or requests in regard to Title IX directives should be made to the Title IX Coordinator, Dr. Brenda Brown Orr, Sandifer Building, John Landress Circle, Wesson, MS 39191, (601) 643-8671.